My top 10 Airfix Vintage Classics wish list – Aviation

 Final thoughts

 In an ideal world, all the kits above would be created as new models.
-But I guess Airfix are not in a position to create new molds for all their vintage kits.
+But I guess Airfix are not in a position to create new moulds for all their vintage kits.
 I do like that Airfix make it clear which kits are from their Vintage Classics range.
-Also I think they are quite smart with their marketing of these kits.
-They appear have worked out who their customers are and who to market them to, i.e. me, the middle aged model maker who looks back with nostalgia on their childhood model making.
+Also, I think they are quite smart with their marketing of these kits.
+They appear to have worked out who their customers are and who to market them to, i.e. me, the middle-aged model maker who looks back with nostalgia on their childhood model making.